Tests show lead in Benton Harbor tap water finally dropping

 The state provides free bottled water for Benton Harbor’s residents, but picking it up can be time consuming and tasks like cooking can quickly use up personal supplies.
 Homebound residents can ask for deliveries.

+Oswald said preliminary results indicate that when filters are installed correctly, they are working properly.
+Taylor Gillespie, an EPA spokesperson, said filters often aren’t installed properly in part because residents haven’t been shown how.
+She said data won’t be available until February.

-Once the study is complete, state officials will decide whether filters are sufficiently reliable or bottled water should continue to be broadly used, Oswald said.
+Once the study is complete, state officials will decide whether bottled water should continue to be broadly used, Oswald said.

 Benton Harbor’s recent water system tests reveal 15 parts per billion of lead; any more and it would exceed Michigan standards.
 Testing from earlier in the year produced levels of 24 ppb.